 You must also meet the criteria to apply for funding as a ‘Home’ student.
 The Student Advice Service provides guidance on the Home, EU or Overseas fee and funding categories.

 If you’re unsure whether you can apply contact email@example.com for help.

-DSA applications are submitted to the relevant funding body, depending on the applicant’s place of residency in the UK.
-It is not necessary to have a confirmed place on a course to apply for DSAs and an application can be made upon receipt of a course offer.
-Students who are already studying an eligible course can apply in the same way.
+Applications are submitted to your student funding body.
+You don’t need to have a confirmed place on a course to apply for DSAs.
+We suggest making an application as soon as you have your course offer.
+Students who are already studying can apply in the same way.

 - Student Finance England

 - Student Awards Agency for Scotland

 Help with your application